anonutopia/anonutopians/anonwallet.md

 #### TODO 1.0.0 beta - MVP

+- [ ] check sign up on a new browser with an existing address
 - [ ] test on mobile
 - [ ] teasers - apply for citizenship notification
 - [ ] teasers - profit page - call new funders